graphql-nexus/nexus/docs/best-practices.md

 sidebar_label: Best Practices
 ---

-A few tips when using GQLiteral to build out a schema
+A few tips when using GraphQLiteral to build out a schema

 ## Consistent file structure for GraphQL type imports